jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 #### ... with the Images SOAP API
-To register an image which is available on the HPC-cluster storage, you need to use the Images SOAP API of the CloudFlow HPC service(s).
+To register an image which is available on the HPC-cluster storage, you need to use the Images SOAP API of the SemWES HPC service(s).
 Descriptions of the Images web services for the available clusters are found under the following
 URLs:
 * IT4I Anselm cluster: `https://api.hetcomp.org/hpc-4-anselm/Images?wsdl`